Why Do NFL Referees Have Numbers on Their Uniforms?

 Why do NFL referees wear numbers?

 This brings us to the question of why referees and other game officials wear numbers on their uniforms.
-The answer, reports the LA Times, is as simple as it gets.
+The answer, according to the LA Times, is as simple as it gets.
 The numbers are for identification purposes only.

-There are 117 officials in the NFL, but their uniform numbers go up to 135.
 Unlike players, whose jersey numbers are determined by their positions, there is no rhyme or reason to the referee numbering system.
-As with the players, once an official is assigned a number he typically keeps the same one year in and year out.
+As with the players, once an official is assigned a number, the official typically keeps the same one year in and year out.
 Swapping does occasionally happen.

 Find more updates from Sportscasting on our Facebook page.